Buy Your Council House With No Deposit

 Right to Buy can also apply to people who live in an ex-council home that has since been acquired by a housing association.
 This is known as the `Preserved Right To Buy`.
 The core requirements here are that you are a secure tenant, it`s your main home, the property is self-contained and you`ve had a public sector landlord for at least three years at some point in the past.

 In 2012, David Cameron`s government introduced significant changes to the Right to Buy initiative, which has led to some confusion about whether or not a deposit is needed if you`re looking to purchase your house under the scheme.
-To clarify; as of 2021 under Boris Johnson`s government in many cases no deposit is required.
+To clarify currently, as of 2022, under Boris Johnson`s government in many cases no deposit is required.

-Since April 2021, the maximum discount that you will receive of the cost of buying your council house is £112,800 if you live in London, while you`ll get up to £84,600 of its total value if you live elsewhere in England.
+Since April 2022, the maximum discount that you will receive deducted from the cost of buying your council house is £116,200 if you live in London, while you`ll get up to £87,200 of its total value if you live elsewhere in England.
 (Please Note: This sum increases every April in line with inflation.
 For example: in April 2018 it was lower at a maximum of £80,900 - unless you lived in London where it went up to £108,000.)

 So make the most of the right to buy scheme whilst it is still available.